What kinds of personal information does IRS collect and hold?

 - act, in accordance with the Privacy Law and IRS' privacy policies as notified to the Member from time to time in dealing with any Personal Information provided to the Member to or acquired by the Member from the IRS Database;

-- not, collect, use or disclose any Personal Information for any purpose other than fulfilling the Member's obligations under this deed;
+- not, collect, use or disclose any Personal Information for any purpose other than fulfilling the Member's obligations under the Membership deed;

 - take such steps as are necessary to ensure that all Personal Information collected by it or disclosed to the IRS Database is accurate, up to date and complete and, for the purpose of disclosure, relevant;